Average handle time has always been a mystery score to settle with!

 The average age of the digital population is increasingly showing that the senior citizens of today are the retired/retiring senior executives of yesterday.

-The above phenomenon is another reason establishing the importance of having a robust customer service mechanism that suits your pockets, and your metrics alongside your customers’ needs to heard and valued.
+The above phenomenon is another reason establishing the importance of having a robust customer service mechanism that suits your pockets, and your metrics alongside your customers’ needs to be heard and valued.

 This is all possible with a little advancement and a flexible structure to inculcate future developments as well without having to build a standing army for constant beck and calls!